muschellij2/Setup_2013/index.Rmd

 ## Real quick `git`

-* Download and Install `git' http://git-scm.com/downloads
+* Download and Install `git` http://git-scm.com/downloads
 * Sign up for https://bitbucket.org/ and https://github.com/
 * You set up a repository `git init`
 * You add files to it `git add .` (the . is intentional - saying all files)